Do you own a company? If you do, how many of your customers are from countries under the EU?

 Do you know about the GDPR?
 What is it?

-To get the answers of those questions mentioned above, read the whole article carefully.
+To get the answers to those questions mentioned above, read the whole article carefully.

 Behind the Scenes